opencomputeproject/onie/docs/RoutingTutorial.md

   2. Spin up another KVM instance with three interfaces (cut and paste from script)
   3. Use the unused eth0 interfaces from 'r1' and 'r2' to add the the new bridges
   4. Once 'r3' is up, virtually bring down links with `ifconfig $bridge down` for each of the bridges
-2. Withdrawl the iBGP routes and repeat with:
+2. Withdrawal the iBGP routes and repeat with:
   1. OSPF
   2. ISIS
 3. Change the AS number of one of 'r1' or 'r2' to something new for an eBGP peering